The podcast version of this review can be found here.

 “The re-reader is looking not for actual surprises (which can come only once) but for a certain surprisingness… It is the quality of unexpectedness, not the fact that delights us.
 It is even better the second time…in literature we do not enjoy a story fully at the first reading.
 Not till the curiosity, the sheer narrative lust, has been given its sop and laid asleep, are we at leisure to savour the real beauties.
 Til then, it is like wasting great wine on a ravenous natural thirst which merely wants cold wetness.
 The children understand this well when they ask for the same story over and over again, and in the same words.
 They want to have again the “surprise” of discovering that what seemed Little-Red-Riding-Hood’s grandmother is really the wolf.
 It is better when you know it is coming: free from the shock of actual surprise you can attend better to the intrinsic surprisingness of the peripeteia.” ~C.S.
 Lewis, Of Other Worlds: Essays and Stories, “On Stories” (1947)

 It is mid-October in Wisconsin as I write this.
 The weather has been gorgeous and we have had some stunning color in the leaves this fall.
-On a recent sabbath afternoon we went to the Green Bay Wildlife Sanctuary for a five mile hike.
-It was incredible and I was taking pictures the whole time.
+Recently, my family and I went on a hike.
 I found the hike to be enchanting and everything was a new discovery.
 A few days later my husband had some time off from work so we went back.
-This time we knew exactly where we wanted to walk.
-I knew which photos I wanted to take.
-The second walk gave me the time to really notice things and study the detail.
+This time we knew exactly where we wanted to walk and the second walk gave me the time to really notice things and study the detail.

 On our first hike, we noticed that everyone was feeding the geese and the ducks, but we didn’t consider it all that special.
 On our second hike, however, we stopped to buy cracked corn and we spent more than an hour feeding the birds and getting lost in the magic of it.
-I got pictures of these personable, tame fowl eating out of our hands, and I took videos of the kids playing with them.
 I saw the personality of certain geese that was lost on me the first time.
 I even found one delightful goose with a broken wing who had totally escaped my notice a few days before.

 My second reading of Brideshead Revisited was just like this.
 Because I knew what would be there, and I had a sense of how I was going to walk through the paths, I was able to slow down, and I was able to notice the details.
 On the second reading I heard Charles’ voice differently.
 I caught the meaning of his asides.
 I saw Sebastian not as a teddy bear carrying freak, but as a frustrated soft soul who was terribly lost.
 I saw Julia not as an ice queen, but as Lady Mary from Downton Abbey in some striking ways.
 What had been a strange, interesting, but depressing post-modern tome had become a gorgeous exploration of vocation and faith.